denisraslov/snappify/README.md

 ## Supported TypeScript types

 Right now `Snappify` supports the [basic types of TypeScript](https://www.typescriptlang.org/docs/handbook/basic-types.html).
-It also supports a few of the React types: `React.ReactNode` and `React.CSSProperties`.
+It also supports a few of the React types: `React.ReactNode`, `JSX.Element` and `React.CSSProperties`.
 We condiser increase of the supported types as a future improvement.

-## Usage